How to Find the Best SaaS Billing Platform: A Complete Guide

 Payment Processing Velocity.
 It’s not only important to look at how many businesses are subscribed to payment processing, but how many payments they are accepting on a weekly or monthly basis.
 Keeping track of velocity enables you to identify which customers are undergoing fast growth, and may benefit from other services in your portfolio.

-Involuntary churn is a huge problem within the SaaS space, making up between 20-40% of overall customer churn.
-This makes smart dunning management a key part of any subscription billing software.
 Credit card retries and notifications to update card details assist SaaS brands in recapturing revenue and preventing subscribers from falling out of the sales funnel.
-For best results, pick a billing platform that offers businesses customized dunning management.
+For best results, pick a billing platform that offers SaaS companies customized automated payment collection.

 5. Fraud prevention